-The affirmative vote of a majority of the votes cast is required for approval, on an advisory basis, of the frequency of holding the say-on-pay vote in the future.
-Because stockholders have several voting choices, it is possible that no single choice will receive a majority of the votes cast.
-In the event no option receives a majority of the votes cast, the option receiving the most votes cast on the proposal will be deemed the preferred option of stockholders.
+The affirmative vote of a majority of the votes cast at the meeting is required for approval of the advisory "say on pay" resolution regarding the compensation of our named executive officers.
 For purposes of the vote on this proposal, abstentions and broker non-votes will not be counted as votes cast and will have no effect on the result of the vote, although they will be considered present for the purpose of determining the presence of a quorum.
-See "About the Meeting (FAQs) - How many votes are required to approve the proposals?" for additional information regarding the required vote for this proposal.
+See "About the Meeting - How many votes are required to approve the proposals?" for additional information regarding the required vote for this proposal.